"Because of you, I laugh a little harder, cry a little less, and smile a lot more."

 DURATION: 60 minutes session

-TARGET:people with special needs and those that support them - CHILDREN start to 6-10 years old - ADULTS
+TARGET:people with special needs and those that support them - CHILDREN start to 6-12 years old - CAREGIVERS

 Teaching daily living skills to people with developmental disabilities